frederikprijck/blog/src/articles/test.md

   - test
 ---

 Despite the fact you're a frontend or backend developer, when working with JavaScript you're most likely making use of `npm`.
-If you have no idea what `npm` is, ensure to read (this article)[https://docs.npmjs.com/getting-started/what-is-npm].
+If you have no idea what `npm` is, ensure to read [this article](https://docs.npmjs.com/getting-started/what-is-npm]).

 A common approach these days is using npm modules such as `webpack`, `gulp`, `grunt`, `typescript`, `tslint`, `babel`, ...